Wildlife & Traffic

 The strip of land (often vegetated) beyond the infrastructure surface itself, but within the infrastructure corridor.

-Long elevated bridge, supported on pillars, which carries infrastructure over a valley or other similar low-level landscape area.
+Long elevated bridge, typically supported on pillars, which carries a transport infrastructure over a valley or other similar low-level landscape area.
 The landscape below these structures can be designed to conserve or maintain continuous riparian and aquatic habitats, thereby facilitating wildlife movement.
 See also ‘Adapted viaduct’.

 Land or area containing high levels of soil moisture or completely submerged in water for either part or the whole of the year.

-Linear-shaped area or feature of value to wildlife - particularly for facilitating movement across a landscape.
+Linear-shaped area or feature of value in facilitating wildlife movement across a landscape.
+See also ‘Ecological corridor’.

 Wildlife crossing point

-Fence designed and erected specifically to prevent animals from gaining access onto infrastructure, or to lead animals to safe crossing points.
+Fencing designed and erected specifically to prevent animals from gaining access onto infrastructure and to lead them to safe crossing points.

 Construction built under infrastructure in order to connect the habitats on either side or to provide a safe crossing point for wildlife.
 The surface is, at least partly, covered with soil or other natural material that allows the establishment of vegetation.
 Depending on underpass size, it can be used by small to large animals.
 Underpass types are predominantly bridges, arches and box/pipe structures.
 Usually combined with fencing.
 (Complemented by: Van der Ree et al. 2015).

 A term used in economics to quantify the maximum amount of consumption possibilities that an individual is prepared to sacrifice in order to consume a particular good.
 In many research projects, such as valuation of various environmental assets, the purpose is to estimate WTP in terms of money.